Copper ticks lower on firm dollar, nickel extends gains

 LONDON: Copper prices eased on Wednesday, hurt by a firmer dollar and persistent worries about the economy in top metal consumer China, while nickel extended gains.

-Three-month copper on the London Metal Exchange (LME) edged down 0.1% at $8,466 a metric ton at 1000 GMT, after rising 1.3% in the previous session due to disruptions at major mines.
+Three-month copper on the London Metal Exchange (LME) was a touch weaker at $8,472 a metric ton in official open outcry trading, after rising 1.3% in the previous session due to disruptions at major mines.

 Analysts said reduced supply from major copper producers Panama and Peru could flip the global copper market into a deficit from surplus in 2024.